The Colony (novel): Parallels

 Charles Arrowsmith, writing for the Los Angeles Times demonstrates parallels and connections between The Colony and other works.

 According to Arrowsmith, intense fatigue, or burnout, such as what happened to Emelie, is not new.
 Such a condition had been expressed years before by another well known author, Henry David Thoreau.
 He didn't have an iPhone to throw into a lake, but he did choose to leave the status quo and the mundane behind, and live in the woods for two years, very close to Concord, Massachusetts.

 Arrowsmith also says that back in 1854, Thoreau saw how small details could overwhelm people.
 Thoreau additionally lamented how people craved hearing the latest news, similar to our modern day iPhone habits.
 Thoreau’s well known remedy was: “Simplify, simplify.”

 Arrowsmith furthermore says that the easy appeal of The Colony is recognizable to American audiences.
-Afterall, "[t]he search for meaning, authenticity and adventure in the wilderness is a Great American trope."
+After all, "[t]he search for meaning, authenticity and adventure in the wilderness is a Great American trope."
 This is seen not only in Thoreau, but also Melville's Ishmael, who came to a similar conclusion that conventional life amongst society was too much.
 So he sought an abrupt change in lifestyle and scenery.
 Similar examples are Chris McCandless in "Into the Wild," and the author Cheryl Strayed.
 Arrowsmith says that "[t]hese works typically offer sociopolitical commentary along with the fishing and sleeping bags — and “The Colony” is no different."